Closed-form Expression for the Power Profile in Wideband Systems with Inter-channel Stimulated Raman Scattering: Introduction

 \section{Introduction}

 \IEEEPARstart{C}{apacity} requirements have been increasing exponentially, motivating the development of novel optical systems that operate beyond traditional bands~\cite{winzer2017scaling,hoshida2022ultrawideband}.
-Many studies have explored transmission over increasingly wider bandwidths~\cite{fukuchi2002wideband,renaudier2017first,hamaoka2018150,renaudier2019107,galdino2020optical,puttnam2022s}.
+Numerous experimental studies in the literature have explored transmission over increasingly wider bandwidths.
+In~\cite{fukuchi2002wideband}, the authors investigate SCL transmission and review the multiband technologies available at the time.
+In~\cite{renaudier2017first,renaudier2019107}, it is shown the transmission of $\sim$100~nm seamless spectra using novel semiconductor optical amplification.
+In~\cite{hamaoka2018150}, the authors optimize transmission capacities in a SCL setup by applying pre-emphasis to the launched power profile.
+In~\cite{galdino2020optical}, throughput is improved by employing different constellations across frequency channels.
+In~\cite{puttnam2022s}, the authors evaluate the benefit of utilizing distributed Raman amplification in a SCL transmission scenario.

 Nevertheless, as the occupied bandwidth expands, non-linear effects and discrepancies in per-channel losses become increasingly significant~\cite{chraplyvy1984opticala,chraplyvy1990limitations}.
 Although \gls*{isrs} is also a concern in conventional C-band transmission, it becomes particularly significant in wideband systems, as the Raman efficiency increases with frequency separation, reaching a peak near a 14~THz difference~\cite{stolen1973raman}.
 The combined impact of \gls*{isrs} and frequency-dependent attenuation leads to noticeable distortions in the power spectral profile during propagation.
 This uneven power distribution can result in substantial disparities in \gls*{snr} values across channels and can result in capacity penalties if not properly mitigated~\cite{semrau2017achievable,cantono2018interplay,semrau2020modeling,okamoto2020study}.

+By shaping the launch power spectrum, it is possible to pre-compensate for frequency-dependent distortions.
+This is achieved through a pre-emphasis profile, the estimation of which has been the subject of many works.
+In~\cite{lasagni2023generalized}, a closed-form expression is used to compensate for the \gls*{isrs}-induced tilt in the presence of \gls*{nli} for throughput maximization, but it does not address pre-compensation for channel-dependent losses.
+In~\cite{roberts2017channel,jarmolovivcius2024optimising}, iterative numerical methods are employed to minimize cost functions in order to achieve, respectively, a desired \gls*{snr} profile or throughput maximization under \gls*{isrs} and \gls*{nli}.
+These approaches rely either on closed-form solutions assuming constant attenuation or on numerical solutions of the power evolution equations.
+In~\cite{jiang2024optimization}, the authors employ a derivative-free optimization algorithm with closed-form \gls*{gn} model expressions to optimize throughput rates in a SCL setup.
+The methods proposed in~\cite{buglia2022impact,vasylchenkova2023launch,buglia2024throughput,yang2025122,jiang2025signal,jiang2024optimization} further incorporate distributed Raman amplification and use exhaustive iterative optimization techniques for throughput optimization.